Midoirl/Analog-Audio-Synthesizer-555/README.md

 A square wave isn’t a single frequency.
 It consists of:

-1) a fundamental frequency
+1) A fundamental frequency
-2) multiple higher-frequency sine components
+2) Multiple higher-frequency sine components

 Those higher-frequency components are what make it sound harsh.